Looking for work?

 New Jersey Civil Service Commission

 A great site for employment seekers and employers alike, this government site will provide you with all you need to know about Civil Service Employment, including open positions for State, County, and Municipal jobs.

-Quintessential Careers offers everything from college planning to career networking and aims to provide you with “the content, tools, and motivation to empower people to achieve their educational goals, find their true career passion, obtain their ideal job, and be successful at their work.”
+This site offers everything from college planning to career networking and aims to provide you with “the content, tools, and motivation to empower people to achieve their educational goals, find their true career passion, obtain their ideal job, and be successful at their work.”

 Another site put forth by the State of New Jersey’s Department of Labor and Workfore Development, this site provides links to everything unemployment related, from filing your claim to viewing and printing your tax claim.

 A great site sponsored by U.S. Department of Labor and New Jersey’s Department of Labor and Workforce Development.
 The site provides links to job fairs and listings, as well as providing unemployment information, college and graduate school information, and job search tools.
 Its aim is to “enable workers, students, and those seeking employment, as well as the employer community, to access a rich variety of information including: education, employment opportunities, training opportunities, labor market information, job search tools, and social services.”